MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-storage-bird.md

 1. Replace the string `YOUR_CONNECTION_STRING_HERE` with your connection string copied from the Azure portal.

-1. Within the connection string you just pasted, locate the text `DefaultEndpointsProtocol=https` and replace the text **https** with **http**.

 > [!IMPORTANT]
-> You must modify the **DefaultEndpointsProtocol** entry in your connection string to use **http** instead of **https**.
+> Using HTTPS requires Unity 2018.2 or above.
+Unity 2017 and 2018.1 users must modify the **DefaultEndpointsProtocol** entry in the connection string to use **http** instead of **https**.
 This means your data will not be encrypted to and from the server.
-Visit the [Unity and SSL support](https://docs.microsoft.com/en-us/sandbox/gamedev/unity/azure-storage-unity#unity-and-ssl-support) section of the SDK documentation for more information.

 ## Try the sample game